Pop Culture Madness!

 1305 - William Wallace, who led the Scottish resistance against England, was captured by the English near Glasgow.
 Mel Gibson starred in a dramatization of the story in Braveheart.

-1620 - The Mayflower departed from Southampton, England, headed towards North America.
+1620 – The Mayflower departed from Southampton, England, towards North America.

-1861 - In order to help pay for the war effort, the United States government levies the first income tax as part of the Revenue Act of 1861 (3% over $800)
+1861 – To help pay for the war effort, the United States government levies the first income tax as part of the Revenue Act of 1861 (3% over $800)

 1882 - The Standard Oil of New Jersey was established.
 Standard+Oil=SO=Esso, now Exxon.